MarkSFrancis/awesome-csr-api/README.md

 ### Hosting somewhere else

-This project is not cloud provider agnostic.
-If you wish to move off cloudflare, this project likely will not help much (beyond just a POC of what might be possible).
-We find that the setup will vary significantly from one provider to the next, and so we cannot offer much guidance for any other cloud providers.
+This project is not currently cloud provider agnostic.
+If you wish to move away from cloudflare, you might want to consider a basic [NodeJS deployment](#using-nodejs-instead).

-If you'd like to create a POC with your cloud provider, please feel free to fork this repository, but we are not currently open to being cloud provider agnostic.